Spring-rolls/Overview/README.md

 ### - Description

-A web application that retrieves data about 3d models and render them for the user, the user can save those models in his own profile and organize them in categories.
+A web application that manages board games events.

 &nbsp;